FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 # Kingdom Hearts 1.5+2.5 , 2.8 HD Remix and Kingdom Hearts 3 on Wine Lutris / Heroic Games Launcher

 WARNING: I'm using a repacked copy of Kingdom Hearts 1.5+2.5, 2.8 and Kingdom Hearts 3, since I've already got them for my PS3 + PS4.
-I STRONGLY ADVISE YOU to buy the original game from the Epic Games Store, and follow the guide by using Lutris or Heroic Games Launcher.
+I STRONGLY ADVISE YOU to buy the original game from the Epic Games Store, and follow the guide by using Heroic Games Launcher as a All-in-One solution.
 Your choice.

 ## Prerequisites:
 - Lutris - In case you're using the Repacked version